-

 ESG integration

-To support our ESG integration, we use external research sources to provide ESG data and insight and will use external data provider(s) to supplement our internal analysis by our investment teams.
-This includes company and industry reports and thematic research on specific ESG issues, as well as data and screens for our teams.
-We believe these insights, and in particular quantitative data, should be used alongside, rather than a replacement for, the analysis of our investment professionals.
+To support our ESG integration, we use external research sources to provide ESG data and insight and external data provider(s) to supplement our internal analysis by our investment teams.
+This includes company and industry reports and thematic research on specific ESG considerations, as well as data and exclusionary screens.
+We believe these insights, and in particular quantitative data, should be used alongside, rather than a replacement for the analysis of our investment professionals.

-Across our investment management activity, we generally exercise our voting rights on directly held positions.
-We employ Hermes EOS to provide voting recommendations to us, which helps to inform our voting decisions.
-We have a voting framework in place that guides those recommendations.
-Our voting record is available on our website.
+Across our investment management activity, we generally exercise our voting rights on directly held equity positions.
+We employ EOS at Federated Hermes to provide voting recommendations to us, which helps to inform our voting decisions.

-Where capital is co-mingled – such as where we are one of many investors in a third-party fund – we encourage those investment managers to vote.
+Where capital is commingled – such as where we are one of many investors in a third-party fund – we encourage those investment managers to vote.

 Screening and exclusions policy